 - Please do not set your small kitchen container at the curb for collection.
 The smaller containers are perfect for collecting organic waste inside your home.
 The larger Green Bin is ideal for curbside collection.

 - If raccoons are getting into your Green Bin, use a 12 inch bungy cord to keep your Green Bin closed.
 Remember to remove the bungy cord before placing your Green Bin out for collection.

 What Happens to my Green Bin Material

 The Region of York processes Markham's Green Bin organics.
-Find out what happens to your Green Bin material once it leaves your curb.
+Find out more about York Region's Green Bin organics processing.